Open to the Public

 - No removal of rocks, water, or other non-organic materials

 - No camping, bonfires, fireworks, or other fires

 - No littering

 From Kalamazoo, Michigan:

-- The parking lot is located on the west side of 22nd St.
+- The preserve parking lot and entrance is on the right (west) side of 22nd St./Van Kal Ave.